slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

-Unless you're winning, life will seem unfair to you but bad luck is often bad planning.
+Unless you're winning, life will seem unfair to you, but, bad luck is often bad planning.
 If you're sure it's not, be positive, the pendulum will swing back your way eventually.
 There’s no magic in the world, it's all math.
 The best things in life are born from coincidence.

 «Random» usually means that you haven’t looked long enough to see a pattern emerge.